Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) must not make new policy commitments on behalf of the Association but can refer to existing policy as required; and

-   2. must work cooperatively with other spokespeople of the Association to maintain consistency of communication in conformity with the Association’s policies.
+   b) must work cooperatively with other spokespeople of the Association to maintain consistency of communication in conformity with the Association’s policies.

 5. Topic based spokespersons may be appointed by an Election Campaign Committee on behalf of the Association for the duration of the election.